AlexArms/AlexArms/README.md

 - JavaScript / TypeScript
 - Node / Express
 - HTML and CSS
-- SCSS
-- styled components
+- SCSS, styled components
-- MongoDB / Mongoose
+- MongoDB / Mongoose / Mongo Atlas / Robot3T
 - Postman
-- Robo3T
 - Heroku
-- AWS S3
+- AWS (S3, Lambdas, Athena, Gateway, IAM, Cloudfront, Secrets Manager)

-But I've also got some expeirence with these!
+I've also got some expeirence with these (to varying extents)!
-- Python (algorithm problems and a couple commands in the terminal)
+- Python
-- Go (debugged a Golang microservice once, would like to learn more)
-- SQL
-- Docker
+- Go
 - Artillery.io
-- Webpack
+- Webpack / Babel
+- TSDuck / ffmpeg (did some research on transport streams over multicast feeds)
+- Gitlab Jobs (debugging and extending preexisting job)
+- Bash scripts (automating stuff like ffmpeg and tsduck commands)
-- Babel
+- Cron jobs
+- Android Debugging Bridge and Android device testing
+- I greatly enjoy setting aliases for commands that are annoying or repetitive

 <!--
 **AlexArms/AlexArms** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.